Healthy Homes Assessment Broadmeadows

 Heating Broadmeadows

-Rental properties in Broadmeadows require a reliable source of heat which can warm the living space to at least 18degC, even on the coldest winter days.
-This is the minimum indoor temperature suggested by the World Health Organisation for people’s physical health and mental wellbeing.
+Rental properties in Broadmeadows require a reliable heating source that can warm the largest or main living space to at least 18degC, even during the coldest days of the year.
+This is the recommended minimum indoor temperature suggested by the World Health Organisation for people’s physical well-being and mental outlook.

-The source of heat needs to be fixed (i.e. not portable) and at minimum 1.5 kW in heating capacity, and meet the minimum requirement for heat capacity for the main living space.
-The Heating Assessment Tool can be used to check if your current permanent heater(s) are adequate or whether you will need to top up with a new heater.
-Fires that are open and unflued heaters such as portable LPG bottle heaters are not considered to be suitable heating options under Healthy Homes Standard.
-Healthy Homes Standard.
+The heating source requirements to remain fixed (i.e., not portable) that is, at minimum 1.5 horsepower in capacity, and meet the minimum required heating capacity for the main living space.
+The Heating Assessment Tool can be used to determine whether the current fix heater(s) are sufficient or whether you will need to "top up" with an additional heater.
+Fires that are open and unflued heaters like small portable LPG bottle heaters are not considered to be acceptable heating options under the Healthy Homes Standard.

-If the heating that you offer is electric heating (or heat pump), it must include the thermostat.
-This will make the heating more uniform and efficient.
-For the majority of homes, bigger heaters that are fixed, such as wood burners, heat pumps pellet burners, flued gas heaters are necessary.
-In some instances, like small apartments, a smaller fixed electric heater might be enough.
+If the heating that you offer is an electric heater (or heat pump), it needs to have a thermostat.
+This makes the heating more uniform and efficient.
+For most houses, larger heaters that are fixed, such as heat pumps, wood burners, pellet burners or flued gas heaters are needed.
+However, in some cases like apartments with small spaces, a smaller fixed electric heater may be sufficient.

-If your living space already has a fixed heating source like an air conditioner, it might just need some additional energy to meet the standards.
-Certain kinds of heaters aren’t able to be utilised to meet the standard because they’re expensive, inefficient or are unsafe to operate.
+If the living area already has a fixed heating source like heat pumps, it might require some additional energy to make sure it meets the requirements.
+Certain kinds of heaters aren’t able to be utilised to meet the standard since they’re either inefficient, unaffordable to operate and/or unsafe to run.

 Ventilation Broadmeadows

-Every living space of a rental property must have at least one opening windows or an exterior door to offer natural airflow.
-Furthermore, moist spaces like kitchens and bathrooms should have an venting fan outside to take moisture away.
+Every living space in the rental property should have at least one opening window or exterior door to offer natural ventilation.
+In addition, humid areas such as kitchens or bathrooms should have an venting fan outside to eliminate moisture.

-The ventilation quality is about recognising how dry air is easier to heat and a well ventilated rental property is less likely to develop mould and damp.
+It is the ventilation quality is all about recognising that dry air is easier to heat and heat, and an apartment that is well-ventilated is less likely to be a victim of damp and mould.

-Bedrooms, living rooms kitchens, and dining areas are considered liveable areas.
-Connecting spaces such as the hallway aren’t considered liveable and don’t need an opening door or window.
+Living rooms, bedrooms, kitchens, and dining rooms are considered to be liveable spaces.
+Connecting spaces such as the hallway are not considered liveable and do not require an opening window or door.

-Bathrooms, kitchens, as well as any other space in your home with shower, bath and cooktop or another moisture-producing item will need suitable extractor fans that are vented towards the outside.
-We offer a Healthy Homes Assessment service will verify that there is enough ventilation throughout the living spaces, including suitable extractor fans for areas that are high in moisture.
+All kitchens and bathrooms, as well as any other space in your home with shower, bath or cooktop, or any other moisture generating item will need appropriate extractor fans that are vented towards the outside.
+We offer a Healthy Homes Assessment service will verify that there is enough ventilation in each livable space and will also check for the proper extractor fans for areas that are high in moisture.

 building ventilation inspections